MEGA65/open-roms/CONFIG.md

 Uses old Open ROMs keyboard scanning routine, which is basically example routine by TWW/CTR, hacked to work within Kernal.
 It's greatest advantage is multi-key rollover, it's disadvantages - it's much less compatible (uses several bytes of memory which are normally free for user software - thus, it is considered legacy for now), does not support all the system variables (`RPTFLG` and `KEYLOG` are unsupported), and ignores the configuration options - this can be changed, but it requires some effort.

-Needs 70-250 more space in KERNAL segment (depending on the features enabled for current default routine).
+Needs 30-250 more space in KERNAL segment (depending on the features enabled for current default routine).
 If unsure - disable.

 ### `CONFIG_KEYBOARD_C128`

 Allows to use additional keys found on the C128 keyboard.
 NOTE: might be buggy, on VICE emulator I can't get all the keys working.

-Needs about 125 bytes more space in KERNAL segment.
+Needs about 130 bytes more space in KERNAL segment.
 If unsure - disable.

+### `CONFIG_KEYBOARD_C128_CAPS_LOCK`

+If C128 keyboard support is selected, allows to additionally support it's CAPS LOCK keys.
+Support is C64-safe (there is a protection against false-positive reading on the C64).

+Needs about 47 bytes more space in KERNAL segment.

 ### `CONFIG_KEY_REPEAT_DEFAULT`